 · To meet minimum USTA requirements for “at-level” players.

-· To have enough singles players to avoid defaulting matches.
+· To have enough singles players (ideally “at-level”).

-Failure to abide by any of these provisions may result in removal from the team.
+Failure to abide by any of the non-AVAC member provisions may result in removal of the member from the team.

-Any extreme circumstance(s) caused by the above restrictions for the viability of a team are encouraged to be presented to AVAC® USTA Coordinator for consideration of exemption to the policy by AVAC® management.
+Any extreme circumstance(s) caused by the above restrictions for the viability of a team are encouraged to be presented to AVAC USTA Coordinator for consideration of exemption to the policy by the Tennis Policy Committee and/or AVAC management.